 Built in 1853, in a newfangled and burgeoning Fitzroy, the Labour in Vain is thought to be named after the bible verse: "Unless the Lord builds the house, its builders labor in vain."
 Today, the hotel is endearingly unaffected by its Brunswick Street location and still a bastion of the Fitzroy of old – a little bit gritty, a little bit dingy, but with its heart well and truly in the right place.

-Tired furniture, sticky carpet and the Lord aside, Labour in Vain has got its priorities sorted, offering simple bar snacks, a solid drink list – including beauties like Mountain Goat Hightail and Bulmers on tap – and an excellent live music schedule.
+Tired furniture, sticky carpet and the Lord aside, Labour in Vain has got its priorities sorted, offering simple bar snacks, a solid drink list – including beauties like Mountain Goat Hightail on tap – and an excellent live music schedule.
 Visit Tuesday and Thursday for an unplugged acoustic fix, Saturday for a bit of a country bent, and Sunday for some rock‘n’roll.

-On a weekday afternoon, you’ll find a mixed-crowd of tattoos and dreadlocks, and generally a more laidback affair enjoying the wall-to-ceiling windows in the light-filled front room and the outdoor deck upstairs.
-The place makes a fairly dramatic transformation for weekend evenings when it morphs into a loud, heaving mass of the Fitzroy flock.
+On a weekday afternoon, you’ll find a mixed-crowd of tattoos and dreadlocks and generally a more laidback collection of punters enjoying the wall-to-ceiling windows in the light-filled front room as well as the outdoor deck upstairs.
+The LIV (as it is affectionately known) makes a fairly dramatic transformation for weekend evenings when it morphs into a loud, heaving mass of the Fitzroy flock.